Cover letter

 A cover letter, covering letter, motivation letter, motivational letter, or a letter of motivation is a letter of introduction attached to or accompanying another document such as a résumé or a curriculum vitae.

 For employment

-Job seekers frequently send a cover letter along with their curriculum vitae or applications for employment as a way of introducing themselves to potential employers and explaining their suitability for the desired positions.
-It is a pitch describing one's interest in the position, skills and relevant experience for the advertised job.
-Employers may look for individualized and thoughtfully written cover letters as one method of screening out applicants who are not sufficiently interested in their positions and/or lack the necessary basic skills.
+Job seekers frequently send a cover letter along with their résumé or curriculum vitae when applying for employment as a way of introducing themselves to potential employers and explaining their suitability for the desired position.
+It typically describes the applicant's interest in the role and the skills and experience relevant to it.
+Employers may look for individualized and thoughtfully written cover letters as one method of screening out applicants who are not sufficiently interested in their positions and/or lack the necessary skills.

 Cover letters are typically categorized according to two purposes: